EasyLLM/langbatch/docs/concepts/providers/Bedrock.md

 4. In the Add permissions section, Search for the policy you just created in the previous step and Select it.
 Then, Click on "Next".
 5. Provide the Role Name (For example `BedrockBatchInferenceServiceRole`) and Click on "Create role"
 6. Copy the Role ARN and use it in the Bedrock Batch creation.

+???+tip
+    If you are using multiple regions, include the region specific S3 buckets in the policy.

 ## User Permissions
 ???+note